-The FIRST program consists of two parts: a three-year accelerated and enhanced medical school curriculum to fast-track into a NC Family Medicine Residency, followed by three years of service in North Carolina with ongoing support in practice.
-Read below for details of the two program components.
+The FIRST program consists of three parts: 1) a three-year accelerated and enhanced medical school curriculum; 2) conditional acceptance in an affiliated residency program 3) followed by three years of service in North Carolina with ongoing support in practice.
+Read below for details of the program components.

 Medical School: Three-Year MD Curriculum

-A More Detailed Look at the FIRST (Fully Integrated Readiness for Service Track) Curriculum
+A More Detailed Look at the FIRST Curriculum

-- Curricular Time: 130 weeks (similar to other students)
+- Curricular Time: 134 weeks (similar to other students and meets LCME requirements)

-- Vacation: 1st year winter break: 2 weeks; 2nd Year winter break: 2 weeks: other vacation 4 weeks
+- Vacation: 1st year winter break: 2 weeks; Summer- 2 weeks (flexible scheduling); 2nd Year winter break: 2 weeks: other vacation 4 weeks

 - Shelf study time: 6 weeks

-- Campus: Application Phase options at Chapel Hill, Asheville or Wilmington
+- Campus: Application Phase options at Asheville, Chapel Hill, Greensboro, or Wilmington

 Service: Three Years of service to North Carolina